 Network providers are providers who work with the health plan.
 These providers have agreed to accept our payment as full payment.
 Network providers bill us directly for care they give you.
-When you use a network provider, you usually pay nothing or only your share of the cost for covered services.
+When you use a network provider, you usually pay nothing for covered services.